The Piccadilly Bushman

 The Piccadilly Bushman is a 1959 Australian play by Ray Lawler.
 It concerns an expatriate Australian actor who returns to Australia from England to star in a film adaptation of a successful Australian novel.

 The Piccadilly Bushman was originally produced as a commercial tour of Melbourne, Sydney, Brisbane and Adelaide by J.C.
 Williamson's, premiering at Melbourne's Comedy Theatre on 12 September 1959.

-Melbourne's Playbox Theatre Company revived it at the CUB Malthouse in 1998.
+Melbourne's Playbox Theatre Company revived the play at the CUB Malthouse in 1998.